barranger/media-extender/README.md

 Short Term TODOs
 ----------------

-* Use mustache for the templating
 * Improve the ui/ux of the inlined media (perhaps a show/hide toggle)
 * Add more Media Types
+* Add an options page to turn the processors on and off individually

 Installation
 ------------